githedgehog/docs/docs/vlab/running.md

 ## Build the Installer and Start VLAB

-In VLAB the build and run step are combined into one command for simplicity, `hhfab vlab up`.
-For successive runs use the `--kill-stale` flag to ensure that any virtual machines from a previous run are gone.
-This command does not return, it runs as long as the VLAB is up.
-This is done so that shutdown is a simple `ctrl + c`.
+To build and start the virtual machines use `hhfab vlab up`.
+For successive runs use the `--kill-stale` flag to ensure that any virtual machines from a previous run are gone. `hhfab vlab up` runs in the foreground and does not return.
+Running in the foreground makes stopping all VLAB vms a simple `ctrl + c`.
 ```console
 ubuntu@docs:~$ hhfab vlab up
 11:48:22 INF Hedgehog Fabricator version=v0.30.0